ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The purpose of the Headset Collision Fade is to detect when the user's VR headset collides with another game object and fades the screen to a solid colour.

 This is to deal with a user putting their head into a game object and seeing the inside of the object clipping, which is an undesired effect.
 The reasoning behind this is if the user puts their head where it shouldn't be, then fading to a colour (e.g. black) will make the user realise they've done something wrong and they'll probably naturally step backwards.

 The Headset Collision Fade uses a composition of the Headset Collision and Headset Fade scripts to derive the desired behaviour.

-The Headset Collision Fade script is added to the `[CameraRig]` prefab.

 ### Inspector Parameters